-The M.I.D program is set to prepare students to become industry leaders, capable of tackling the complexity of design problems in the 21st century.
-Whether working in corporations or acting as entrepreneurs, students will be able to create products, systems, and environments which help to innovate and improve everyday objects and situations.
+In the 21st century, as the field of Industrial Design goes through momentous changes, the Industrial Design department is set to prepare students to become active participants in shaping future society and culture.
+Whether working with industry or acting as entrepreneurs, students will be able to create products, systems, and environments that help to innovate and improve people’s quality of life.

-The M.I.D. degree is a 6-semester, 60-credit program for all students, regardless of previous background, to promote collegiality and cohesion in each incoming group of graduate students.
-This cohesion is essential to a program that creates a learning environment where “learning from each other” and teamwork happen, and where the richness of the program is enhanced by a strong sense of community.
+The MID degree is a two-year, 60-credit program for all students, regardless of their previous background.
+Collegiality and cohesion in each incoming group of graduate students are essential to a program that creates a learning environment where the richness of the program is enhanced by diversity, inclusion, and a strong sense of community.

-While our M.I.D. is a generalist, humanist scheme designed to support the varying skills and interests of the students, we recognize that professors and students alike need to be able to share and articulate the structure and content of the program.
-Therefore, we have clearly designated three years of study as: 1st year “Core” (design thinking, ideation, process, skills), 2nd year “Research” (methodology, topics, sources, electives, pre-thesis), and 3rd year “Thesis” (major individual project).
-Students can take specialized studios that respond to their individual interests and pursuits.
-The entire curriculum is designed to offer all students the professional knowledge and skills in historical, societal and global contexts, necessary for becoming successful design professionals.
+Our MID program is a generalist, humanist scheme designed to support the varying skills and interests of the students.
+Students can take specialized studios and courses that respond to their individual interests and pursuits.
+The entire curriculum is designed to offer all students the professional knowledge and skills in historical, societal, and global contexts that are necessary for becoming successful design professionals and entrepreneurs.

-The Thesis provides the greatest possible freedom and opportunity for pursuit of a selected topic and is done under the direction of the faculty.
-Candidates are expected to demonstrate the full range of design skills and methodology in their thesis projects.
-Subjects range from consumer products and packaging to furniture and experiential design, to the impact of emerging philosophies, materials, and technologies.
-Students register for six credits of thesis over one year, which culminates in a formal presentation to invited jurors followed by the presentation of the work at the Design, a public event attended by industry leaders and potential employers.
+Design Thesis provides the greatest possible freedom and opportunity for the pursuit of a selected topic and is done under the direction of a Thesis Advisor of students’ choice.
+The thesis subjects address social and environmental issues of global significance.
+The projects range from consumer products and furniture to complex systems that involve emerging technologies, materials, and behavioral patterns.
+The thesis culminates in a formal presentation to invited jurors, followed by a presentation of the work at the annual Pratt Show, a public event attended by industry leaders and potential employers.

 Shoumian Xue (M.I.D. ’15)